sshahidi319/mae301-2026spring-team15/mvp/README.md

 ## Problem and Use Case

 Many users struggle to decide what to cook based on the ingredients available in their kitchen.
-This becomes even more difficult when they are trying to meet calorie, protein, or sodium goals.
+This becomes even more difficult when they are trying to meet calorie or protein goals.

 ShelfAware addresses this problem by helping users:
 - identify recipes that match their available pantry items